 • Your Reputation (based off your current quest & sponsor level, replaced with Motivation when persuing personal quest)

-Scars - A regret you have, a weakness in your technique Scars are negative aspects that tell the story of your past failures.
+Scars are negative aspects that tell the story of your past failures.
 They can be mental, emotional, or physical.

 • An insecurity (someone you couldn’t save, someone you pushed away, a goal that slipped from your grasp, something that you left unsaid, a strange habit, your guilty pleasure, something you wish you were good at)